jsalignon/cactus/docs/3_Inputs/3_Inputs.md

 There are 3 kind of inputs:
  - data: raw *.fastq.gz* sequencing output files
- - design: a set of *.tsv* files to indicates how fastq files relate to conditions, comparisons to perform and groups of comparisons to plot together in heatmaps
+ - design: a set of *.tsv* files to indicates how fastq files relate to samples, conditions, comparisons to perform and groups of comparisons to plot together in heatmaps
  - configuration: two *.config* that indicates the custom parameters of cactus to use for the current analysis run

-Here is an overview of the input files:
+Here is an overview of the input files at the run directory folder:
 <!-- tree -I "results|work"  (worm folder; then editing the output manually)-->
 ```
 .